-- 2.3 It is a statutory requirement for all schools to have a Child Protection and Safeguarding Policy which is published on the relevant website and is made available to parents and carers on request. - 2.4 This Child Protection and Safeguarding Policy applies to Jasmine Grove School.
-It supports our commitment to provide a caring and safe environment in which all children and young people can develop socially, emotionally, physically and educationally and in which all children, young people and staff feel safe, secure and valued.
-The principles and characteristics of The Equality Act 2010 underpin the school's policies, procedures and practices.
+- 2.3 It is a statutory requirement for all homes and schools to have a safeguarding policy which is published on the relevant website and is made available to parents and carers on request.
+Parents and carers are made aware through the admission process that the Safeguarding Policy is referenced in the young person's guide the complaints policy and the school prospectus. - 2.4 This Safeguarding Policy applies to Jasmine Hall School.
+It supports our commitment to provide caring and safe environments in which all children and young people can develop socially, emotionally, physically and educationally and in which all children, young people and staff feel safe, secure and valued.
+The principles and characteristics of The Equality Act 2010 underpin the Home and Schools policies, procedures and practices.

 2.5 Children and young people with special educational needs and disabilities (SEND) can face additional safeguarding challenges.
-Jasmine Grove School and its staff should ensure the Child Protection and Safeguarding Policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children.
-Jasmine Grove School and its staff have responsibility to protect and safeguard the welfare of vulnerable children and young people who because of their needs are more at risk of abuse than non-disabled children and young people.
+Jasmine Hall and its staff should ensure the child protection policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children.
+Jasmine Hall and its staff have responsibility to protect and safeguard the welfare of vulnerable children and young people who because of their needs are more at risk of abuse than non-disabled children and young people.
 Many of the children and young people we educate have lifelong developmental disabilities, complex learning needs and autism.
 Some will be able to manage everyday activities while others will require a lifetime care and specialist support.
 To protect and safeguard the welfare of children and young people in our care we need to understand their needs: